Oveshmalik/Virtual-Network-Architecture-with-Amazon-VPC/README.md

 <h2>What's Inside?</h2>

-<p>In this repository, you'll find comprehensive documentation detailing our approach, methodologies, and the technical insights gained throughout the project.
+<p>In this repository, you'll find comprehensive documentation detailing my approach, methodologies, and technical insights gained throughout the project.
 From initial conceptualization to implementation strategies and best practices, I've meticulously documented every aspect to provide a comprehensive resource for anyone interested in harnessing the power of Amazon VPC for their network architecture needs.</p>

 <h3>Key Features:</h3>
 <ul>